-Ms Sexton has over 19 years of experience as a company secretary in listed companies and has been a Company Secretary of the Company since 1999.
-Ms Sexton has practised as a solicitor since 1983 with experience in government, private practice and in-house corporate practice, and is Group General Counsel and Company Secretary of VHA.
+Ms Sexton has over 20 years of experience as a company secretary in listed companies and has been a Company Secretary of the Company since 1999.
+Ms Sexton has practised as a solicitor since 1983 with experience in government, private practice and in-house corporate practice, and is also Company Secretary of VHA.